-We hope you will purchase one of Dale’s sculptures with proceeds supporting wildlife programs.
-Or consider joining any or all of these organizations as a member or make a donation to their wildlife conservation programs.
+We hope you will learn more about the organizations we support.
+Consider joining any or all of them as a member.
+Or make a donation to their wildlife conservation programs.

 Conserving Carolina (previously Carolina Mountain Land Conservancy and Pacolet Area Conservancy)

 Another of our conservation partners is Conserving Carolina.
 Our relationship with them began with the funding and establishment of 3 butterfly gardens in our hometown.
 The gardens are designed to help pollinators, specifically monarch butterflies.
 Helping retire debt on a tract of land with 2 large ponds used by migratory birds is one of our most recent projects.
 And our latest?
 Helping save a bog with endangered sweet mountain pitcher plants.

 Conserving Carolina protects over 44,000 acres of land in NC and SC.
 They are helping all of our wildlife have a safer place to live.